iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 The following applies only to the Scone framework.
 {% endhint %}

 Let's talk about the [SMS](confidential-computing/access-confidential-assets.md).
-As we have seen before, this is a critical component.
+As seen before, this is a critical component.
 It holds all the secrets you give it, so nobody should be able to access its memory.
-That's why our production SMS runs inside an enclave.
+That's why the production SMS runs inside an enclave.

 The consequences are fairly easy to explain: if this enclave is lost, everything it contains is lost as well!
-To ensure security for your secrets, we have designed the SMS so nobody but the authorized applications can retrieve the secrets it holds - even we, iExec, the root-privilege user, can't retrieve the secrets we don't own.
+To ensure security for your secrets, the SMS has been designed so nobody but the authorized applications can retrieve the secrets it holds - even iExec, the root-privilege user, can't retrieve the secrets they don't own.
 Please remember to keep your secrets locally in case the enclave is lost.
 Otherwise, nobody will be able to restore them.

 As a reminder, a Scone enclave is protected by its application hash (AKA [MrEnclave](../help/glossary#mrenclave)) and the machine hardware.
 ```mermaid